-The 2018 Holiday Trolley will begin its annual embodiment of old-time Ukiah holiday spirit on the day after Thanksgiving, Friday, Nov.
-23, following a loop route between El Azteca restaurant on South School Street to Walmart, downtown Alex Thomas Plaza to the Pear Tree Shopping Center, Slam Dunk Pizza on the north end of town and Walmart on the south end.
-Sponsored by Savings Bank of Mendocino County, Greater Ukiah Chamber of Commerce, Main Street Program, MTA and many businesses, it will run through Sunday, Dec.
-23.
+The 2019 Holiday Trolley will begin its annual embodiment of old-time Ukiah holiday spirit on the day after Thanksgiving, Friday, Nov.
+29, following a loop route from Ukiah’s downtown Alex Thomas Plaza to the Pear Tree Shopping Center, Slam Dunk Pizza on the north end of town and Walmart on the south end.
+Sponsored by Savings Bank of Mendocino County, Greater Ukiah Business and Tourism Alliance, MTA and small businesses, it will run through Sunday, Dec.
+22.

 “My wife and I have a warm feeling for the MTA trolley because we both loved Mr. Rogers growing up, and the trolley was always there to take you on a fun adventure,” said James Snidow, a Willits radio deejay who has brought four generations of family to ride the trolley for several years.
 “It doesn’t really matter what is going by: The good energy is in the trolley.
-There can be pressure around holiday time, so to do something that’s pure fun like riding the trolley and singing Christmas songs with the children, it’s a celebration of good cheer and generosity, and we all need that.”
+It’s pure fun to sing Christmas songs with the children.
+It’s a celebration of good cheer and generosity, and we all need that.”

 The “antique” green and red Trolley (it was purchased new in 1997) has big side windows, polished wood paneling, twinkling lights and garlands of festive greenery.
 It can be standing room only on board.
 Dawn White, MTA operations supervisor and former trolley driver, said the hardest part of driving the Holiday Trolley is sometimes having to turn people away when it has reached maximum capacity.
 Though patrons can catch a ride or disembark at many stops on the route, White said the best place to ensure a ride is at Alex Thomas Plaza.